Workday/canvas-kit/modules/_labs/core/react/lib/theming/README.md

 ### Bidirectionality

-The `CanvasProvider` also provide support for bidirectionality, useful for RTL languages.
+The `CanvasProvider` also provides support for bidirectionality, useful for RTL languages.
 The direction, part of the theme, is set using `ContentDirection.LTR` or  `ContentDirection.RTL`.

-Your can nest `CanvasProvider` if you need to set a different direction for some components in your React tree (See below: Nesting CanvasProvider components).
+You can nest `CanvasProvider` if you need to set a different direction for some components in your React tree (See below: Nesting CanvasProvider components).

+`CanvasProvider` wraps your components with a `bdo` element that has the `dir` attribute set to the value of the theme direction.
+Styled components using the [Canvas `styled` function](https://github.com/Workday/canvas-kit/blob/master/modules/_labs/core/react/lib/theming/styled.ts) will have their styles automatically flipped if dictated by the closest theme object.

 ```tsx
 import {